mxp1234/VTLA/docs/source/tutorials/tacex_uipc_ui_extension.md

 The `tacex_uipc` package also comes with a UI extension which is defined in `source/tacex_uipc/ui_extension.py`.

 You can us it inside the "normal" ( = not standalone) Isaac Sim GUI.
 It enables you to
 - precompute a Tetrahedra mesh for a selected prim (via [wildmeshing](https://github.com/wildmeshing/wildmeshing-python))
 - update the surface mesh based on the tetrahedra mesh
 - create precomputed data for the `UIPC x Isaac` Attachments
-- extract the current uv map or set it via a numpy array (This is just experiemental for the uipc_texture based approach, which will be explained in another tutorial)
+- extract the current uv map or set it via a numpy array (This is just experimental for the uipc_texture based approach, which will be explained in another tutorial)

 # Setup the Extension